HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

 snapshots, and validator findings so CI pipelines and dashboards can publish the same diagnostics captured in the roadmap checklist.

+### Validation diagnostics & failure handling

+Quality findings expose a `severity` of `ok`, `warning`, or `error` via `DataQualitySeverity`.
+The highest severity is surfaced through `AggregationResult.status` so orchestrators can gate downstream steps.

+- `CoverageValidator` computes per-symbol coverage versus the requested window (`warn_ratio=0.9`, `error_ratio=0.75`).
+A warning means at least one symbol dropped below 90% coverage—investigate vendor throttling or missing trading days before promoting the dataset.
+An error (<75%) must block distribution;
+  rerun the fetch, widen the window, or fall back to cached data.
+- `StalenessValidator` compares each symbol’s latest candle with `max_staleness`.
+A warning signals drift toward the threshold; schedule a refill or verify the market was closed.
+An error is emitted when no data is available or the latest candle exceeds the limit—treat the window as stale and escalate to operations or switch to another provider.
+- `CrossSourceDriftValidator` measures relative close-price drift between overlapping provider candles.
+When drift exceeds `warn_tolerance` (defaults to the hard `tolerance`), examine the affected timestamps for vendor-specific adjustments.
+Any error indicates the drift crossed the hard limit and the dataset should be quarantined until providers reconcile.

+For CI or scheduled jobs, fail fast by checking `result.status` and aborting on `DataQualitySeverity.error`.
+When running `scripts/data_bootstrap.py`, supply `--fail-on-quality` to exit with status 2 if the pricing pipeline surfaces error level issues so stale datasets never land in cache.

+### Pricing pipeline guardrails

+`PricingPipeline._validate_frame` issues structured `PricingQualityIssue` records.
+Only `no_data` is flagged as `error`; other checks (`duplicate_rows`, `missing_rows`, `flat_prices`, `stale_series`) are `warning`s that include
+symbol-level context.
+Warnings should trigger manual review but still allow the run to proceed.
+When `--fail-on-quality` is set, the CLI aborts if any error-severity issues are present.
+Without the flag, the JSON summary emitted by the CLI still lists all findings so dashboards and notebooks can surface them.

+### Timescale ingest scoring

+`evaluate_ingest_quality` grades Timescale backbone runs by combining coverage and freshness into a per-dimension score.
+Scores below the default warn (0.85) or error (0.6) thresholds escalate the aggregate `IngestQualityStatus`.
+Freshness breaches append explanatory messages, and any anomalies detected by `detect_feed_anomalies` are attached to the relevant dimension metadata.

+- `status == ok`: publish telemetry as normal.
+- `status == warn`: proceed, but raise a backlog ticket and monitor subsequent runs—look for declining coverage ratios or increasing freshness drift.
+- `status == error`: fail the deployment gate or halt the ingest job, repair the upstream source, and rerun the plan with fresh expectations before resuming downstream processing.

 ## Streaming Latency Benchmarking

 * Module: `src/data_foundation/streaming/latency_benchmark.py`